dvlprdave/papa-bear-codes/content/blog/javascript/four-common-javascript-interview-coding-problems.md

 let total = 0
 ```

-Then we use `for...of` to loop over the functions arguments.
+Then we use `for...of` to loop over the function's arguments.
 We have access to these arguments through the arguments object by calling the `arguments` keyword.

 >Excessive use of the word arguments.
 Sorry, not sorry lol